bholmesdev/simple-stack/.changeset/beige-needles-tell.md

 </script>
 ```

-View the package README for more information.
+Visit the package README for more information.